Last updated on October 29th, 2023

 1. Rhode Island has the longest official name of any state, the “State of Rhode Island and Providence Plantations.”
 In 2009, a referendum proposed eradicating the latter half of the name.
 However, people voted to keep the name intact.
 Despite the name, Rhode Island is not an island.
 It is composed of many of them.

-5. Another explanation about the name of the island is that explorer Giovanni da Verrazzano compared the land he found to the Greek island of Rhodes.
+4. Another explanation about the name of the island is that explorer Giovanni da Verrazzano compared the land he found to the Greek island of Rhodes.
 This inspired colonist Roger Williams to name the colony “Rhode Island.”

-6. Roger Williams the founder of the colony of Rhode Island left Massachusetts where he believed people did not have enough freedom for the expression of their religion.
-He along with his followers settled on Narragansett Bay, where they purchased land from the Narragansett Indians and established a new colony.
+5. Roger Williams, the founder of the colony of Rhode Island, left Massachusetts, where he believed people did not have enough freedom for the expression of their religion.
+He along with his followers, settled on Narragansett Bay, where they purchased land from the Narragansett Indians and established a new colony.
 He founded the Providence Plantations.
-He believed that God’s Providence had led him safely there, and so the place was named.[25,26]
+He believed that God’s Providence had led him safely there, and so the place was named.

 Rhode Island on the map

 12. In 1800s, Rhode Island became America’s first industrialized state.
 It built steam engines, textiles, and jewelry, to name a few.
 Today, tourism, health care, and education are among the leading industries.